Martin-Martuccio/ICP-Merging/README.md

 ## Overview

-This project implements the **Iterative Closest Point (ICP)** algorithm to merge two 3D models in PLY format, including those generated using **Gaussian Splatting**.
+This project implements the **Iterative Closest Point (ICP)** algorithm to merge two 3D models in Splat PLY format, those generated using **Gaussian Splatting**.
 The ICP algorithm aligns and merges the models by minimizing the differences between their point clouds.
 The resulting merged model highlights differences between the two input models, with **green** indicating "new" parts and **red** indicating "eroded" parts.
 This is particularly useful for **cultural heritage** applications, where it can help visualize changes over time.

 The project manipulates Gaussian Splatting PLY files using a custom class called `SplatPLYHandler`, performing manual extraction, merging, custom file creation and additional features (require higher computational resources).
-It also supports PLY files.

 ---

 ## Features

 - **ICP Alignment**: Aligns two 3D models using the Iterative Closest Point algorithm.
-- **PLY File Support**: Handles both standard Gaussian Splatting PLY files and PLY files.
+- **Splat PLY File Support**: Handles standard Gaussian Splatting PLY files (Splat PLY).
 - **Difference Highlighting**: Visualizes differences between the models using colors:
   - **Green**: Represents "new" parts (additions).
   - **Red**: Represents "eroded" parts (removals).
 - **Gaussian Splatting Compatibility**: Supports advanced Gaussian Splatting PLY files for enhanced 3D representation.
+- **Interactive GUI**: Using a small GUI you can interact with the project without having to code anything.

 ---